Contents

 Schedule E, Page 2

-If you are a member of a foreign partnership or other company, then your tax return becomes unnecessarily complicated and not only that you have to include the information on schedule E, page 2 — but you may also have to report it on a variety of different forms such as a form 5471, 8621 or 8865.
+If you are a member of a foreign partnership or other company, then your tax return becomes unnecessarily complicated not only that you have to include the information on Schedule E, page 2 — but you may also have to report it on a variety of different forms such as a form 5471, 8621 or 8865.

 Foreign Tax Credit — Paying Foreign Taxes – (Form 1116)